venantius/darg/README.md

 ## Deployment

-We're deploying to Heroku.
-At the moment CircleCI is configured to automatically deploy to Heroku on a successful build.
+We're deploying to AWS.
+At the moment CircleCI is configured to automatically deploy to AWS on a successful build.

 App URL: `http://darg.io`

-Git URL: `git@heroku.com:darg.git`

 Do the following to set up the app for local development: `git remote add heroku git@heroku.com:darg.git`

+## Scheduled Jobs

+We use Heroku to trigger emails every hour through an authenticated request to the AWS server.

 ## License